 Ingredients in this drink

-This recipe has the classic ingredients you’d use for a latte or macchiato-style drink: syrup, espresso, milk, and toppings.
+This recipe has the classic ingredients you would use for a latte or macchiato-style drink: syrup, espresso, milk, and toppings.

 Starbucks uses apple brown sugar syrup as the base flavor for this drink.
-(If you want to make a similar syrup at home, check out the apple brown sugar simple syrup recipe I’ve created.
-It’s simple and delish!)
+If you want to make this syrup at home, check out the apple brown sugar simple syrup recipe I’ve created.

 Of course, if you order this at Starbucks, it will include espresso.
+Starbucks now uses its blonde espresso as the default.
 If you want to make it at home, use espresso if you have an espresso machine or you can use double-strength brewed coffee.